ThorkilG12/PostgreSQL/Recursive CTE for Hierarchy.md

 Here is a smal organisation.
 Top manager is Employee number 11.
-Emp 11 has no Boss There are 3 Bosses (11,22,34) and three low-level Floor Workers (33,44,45)
+Emp 11 has no Boss.
+There are 3 Bosses (11,22,34) and three low-level Floor Workers (33,44,45)
 ```
      11